ju4nmoreno/three/README.md

 # THREEjs

-  this is only an example with this library
+  this is only an example with this library.

+  other